JustBrenkman/dart-libgphoto2/README.md

 This is an ongoing project and contributions are welcome.

+This library will hopefully not just include the bindings to the c library but also include helper functions to make interfacing and using the library much easier.

 ## Getting Started

 The final binary must include the libgphoto2 library next to it.